 Who will have access to my personal information?

-We will share your photos, videos and work with Joint Partnership bodies only if you have given your consent for this processing to happen as detailed in this consent form.
+We will share your photos, videos, audio recordings and work with Joint Partnership bodies only if you have given your consent for this processing to happen as detailed in this consent form.

 Joint Partnership bodies are Live Argyll and Health for the purposes of promoting activities run in conjunction with the Council.